entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/communication.md

    In the `CustomEvent` constructor, `detail` denotes the specific name to use in the event payload per the [DOM specification](https://dom.spec.whatwg.org/#interface-customevent).

-2. To import the custom element, update `publisher-widget/src/index.js`:
+2. To import the custom element, replace the contents of `publisher-widget/src/index.js`:

 ``` js
 import './index.css';
 import './PublisherWidgetElement';
 ```

-3. To test the MFE, update `publisher-widget/public/index.html` and view the app in the browser:
+3. To test the MFE, update the `body` section of `publisher-widget/public/index.html`:

 ``` js
   <body>